teohxuen/website/content/report/final_report.md

 ![Assembled Battery Hull](assembled.png)
 ##### Figure 4: Assembled Battery Hull

-The BCB comprises of a AC-DC power supply and a LiPo charger.
+The BCB comprises an AC-DC power supply and a LiPo charger.
 It includes connectors that interface directly with the battery hull, allowing the battery to be charged without removing it from the hull.

 ![Battery Charging Box](bcb.png)
 ##### Figure 5: Battery Charging Box